(Weak) diamond can fail at the least inaccessible cardinal: Introduction

-\begin{remark} By \cite{zeman}, some large cardinal assumptions are needed to get the result. \end{remark} In Section \ref{sec:radin forcing} we define the generic extension we are looking for and prove some of its basic properties.
+\end{remark} In Section \ref{sec:radin forcing} we define the generic extension we are looking for and prove some of its basic properties.
 Then in Section \ref{sec:diamond} we extend Woodin's theorem by showing that $\Diamond_\kappa$ fails in the resulting model.
-Then in Section \ref{sec:weak diamond}, we extend the Ben-Neria, Garti and Hayut result and show that $\Phi_\kappa$ also fails in the model.
+Finally in Section \ref{sec:weak diamond}, we extend the Ben-Neria, Garti and Hayut result and show that $\Phi_\kappa$ also fails in the model.
+We may mention that, though a model for the failure of $\Phi_\kappa$ is necessarily a model in which $\Diamond_\kappa$ fails, we have decided to include the proofs of the failure of both $\Diamond_\kappa$ and $\Phi_\kappa$, as we found both of the proofs interesting.
+Also the proof of the failure of $\Diamond_\kappa$ is based on the unpublished work of Woodin \cite{cummings99} and so it will make public the basic ideas first developed by Woodin in connection to the failure of diamond at inaccessible cardinals.